Kidkie/Kidkie-Admin-Menu-Pop/README.md

 * Screen 1.
 The plugin is hidden unless you are logged in
 * Screen 2.
 The button for showing and hiding the Admin Bar is positioned in the upper left corner
 * Screen 3.
 While active you can show and hide the Admin Bar, the current state is stored with a jQuery Cookie Plugin
-* Screnn 4.
+* Screen 4.
 On ’hover’ the button is lit up, on top of toggling the visibility you have the choice to click your way into the dashboard.

 ### Changelog